-There are many forms of chicken waterers, and the best I’ve found is the metal gravity-fed waterers that hang.
+There are many forms of chicken waterers, and the best I’ve found are the nipple waterers that can also be heated in the winter months.
+We've used this brand now for two years without any issues.
 You will need to refill your chicken’s water every day and scrub the waterer with soap once a week to keep scum away.

 Chickens love treats.
 Feel free to feed them organic scratch grains, sunflower seeds, fresh worms, dried mealworms, greens, scrambled eggs, squash, etc. Hens are your personal garbage disposal, but there are limits.
 The items not to feed your hen include avocado peels and pits, citrus peels, raw potatoes or peels, coffee grounds, moldy or spoiled food, and chicken meat (because gross).

 What does a chicken need to stay clean?